rz4/MinoTauro/README.md

 ### Anonymous Sigmods (i.e. Anonymous PyTorch Modules)
 Side effects make systems harder to debug and understand.
 The `sigmod` was designed to limit the `Module` to a formalized abstraction similar to the lambda.
-HyTorch allows for anonymous PyTorch `Modules` through `sigmod`.
+MinoTauro allows for anonymous PyTorch `Modules` through `sigmod`.
 For example, an anonymous Linear function can be defined as follows: